Bradley-Hower/reading-notes/programming-with-javascript.md

     If condition is False - val2

 ### Comma Operator
 The comma operator is a rare one to use.
-But it can be usful when trying to run a loop with multiple variables at the same time.
-Don't use this otherwise, as two seperate statements normally can be used.
+But it can be useful when trying to run a loop with multiple variables at the same time.
+Don't use this otherwise, as two separate statements normally can be used.

 Example: